Who is Jonathan Pollard?

-Because his crime occurred prior to November 1, 1987, he is eligible for parole after 30 years in prison provided he continues to maintain a clean record, and may be released on November 21, 2015.
+Because his crime occurred prior to November 1, 1987, he is eligible for parole after 30 years in prison.
+His release is now set for November 21, 2015.

 Israel granted Pollard Israeli citizenship at his lawyer's request in 1995, and only admitted publicly to his spying in 1998.